 - Possess national eminence in the topic field;

 - Juried performances, exhibitions, or creative works that have received significant regional, national, or international recognition.

 Department/Program chairs should submit the CV of an individual to the dean or designee for approval.
 Once approved, the Office of Graduate Education will maintain these approved lists for individual programs for three years without additional review.

 Individuals from other institutions may serve as voting members (not director) of the committee.
 If in a tenure-track or research faculty position in a relevant field at a university or research position in a National Laboratory, they are automatically eligible.
 If not, individuals must submit a current CV through the department chair for approval by the dean/designee.
 Once approved, the Office of Graduate Education will maintain these approved lists for individual programs.
 No more than one committee member can come from outside DU

 Actively is defined as contributing to research in the last three to five years

 Oral Defense Committee Chair

-Schools and departments reserve the right to establish requirements that are more restrictive than the minimal University standards.
-It is the student’s responsibility to determine whether or not the unit has requirements in addition to University policy and the program’s responsibility to ensure that those requirements have been met before submitting the committee recommendation form to the Office of Graduate Studies.
+Schools and departments reserve the right to establish requirements that exceed University standards.
+It is the student’s responsibility to determine whether or not the unit has requirements in addition to University policy and the unit's responsibility to ensure that those requirements have been met before submitting the Oral Defense Committee Recommendation form to the Office of Graduate Education.